rubzip/PoliticalPass/README.md

 * `spaCy` : Used to tokenize words and lemmatize.
 * `es_dep_news_trf` : Spanish transformer pipeline.
 * `wordcloud` : Used to create word clouds from dictionaries.
+* `TensorFlow`

 ## About data
 I have selected some relevant political profiles in Spain (`datos.csv`), labeled as 0 (rightist) and 1 (leftist), then I have downloaded the N last tweets from them.

+### Twitter Profiles

+### Train/Set/Validation Split

+### Do you feel incomplete the dataset?
+It's really hard to make a dataset that represents correctly the political Spanish spectrum, I would appreciate any sugestions.
+If you want to help with the dataset, please make a pull request with `datos.csv` updated or fill this Google form().

-### Problems
+### Possible problems
- * Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/Political_spectrum), but it was the simplest way to label data.
+ * Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/The_Political_Compass), but it was the simplest way to label data.
  * Another problem of data is that we have a large amount of tweets from a small quantity of accounts, this could be problematic (or not).